Faculty & Staff

 Mrs. Sally Nathe serves as the Enrollment Coordinator at Providence Academy.
 Her role includes admissions, enrollment, and day visit coordination.
 She joined the staff in 2000, one year prior to the inaugural school year.
 Mrs. Nathe holds a Bachelor of Arts degree in Communication from the College of St. Benedict.

-Ms. O'Brien teaches Spanish to Middle and Upper School students at Providence Academy.
-She is new to PA this year, coming from Phoenix, AZ where she taught Spanish in a Catholic high school.
-Ms. O'Brien holds a bachelor's degree from the University of Notre Dame where she majored in Psychology and Spanish with minors in Theology and Education.
+Ms. O’Brien teaches Spanish to Middle and Upper School students at Providence Academy, as well as Publications in the Upper School.
+Ms. O’Brien holds a bachelor’s degree from the University of Notre Dame where she majored in Psychology and Spanish with minors in Theology and Education.
 Following graduation she joined the ACE Program (Alliance for Catholic Education) through which she earned her Masters of Education, also from the University of Notre Dame.
-Ms. O'Brien is originally from Wisconsin and enjoys traveling and running in her free time.
-Ms. O'Brien hopes to make a difference at PA by connecting with the students and engaging them in her passion of the Spanish language and culture.
+Ms. O’Brien is originally from Wisconsin and enjoys traveling and running in her free time.
+Ms. O’Brien hopes to make a difference at PA by connecting with the students and engaging them in her passion of the Spanish language and culture.

 Mr. Olson served in the University of Notre Dame’s Alliance for Catholic Education (ACE) where he received his Master’s of Education, Language Arts.
 Mr. Olson is a founding faculty member of Providence Academy, as well the school’s founding Athletics Coordinator from 2001-2003.
 Throughout his tenure, he has served as Curriculum Coordinator for the Middle School, taught Middle and Upper School courses in English and Literature, Religion, and Health, and coached Boys and Girls Varsity Tennis, Boys and Girls Basketball, with his most recent post in 2012-2013 - High School Boys Varsity Assistant Coach.
 Currently, he teaches 8th Grade English and Literature, and is the 8th Grade Team Leader for the Middle School.

 Karen Ostaffe teaches Algebra, Geometry and Data Analysis.
-Karen has been a mathematics educator for 11 years and has taught in both public and private schools during her career.
+Mrs. Karen Ostaffe joined Providence Academy in 2016 with almost 11 years of teaching experience.
+Karen has been a mathematics educator in both public and private schools during her career.
 She has experience in all levels of mathematics including AP Statistics.
 Karen is originally from central Illinois and attended the University of Illinois for her undergraduate degree in Mathematics Education.
 Karen also holds a Master’s in Education.
+In addition to her teaching experience, Karen has written textbook supplements for McDougall Littell and has been selected in the past to pilot new textbooks for the publisher.
+Before relocating to Minnesota, Karen taught mathematics at Adlai E. Stevenson High School in Lincolnshire, IL.
+She worked as a Core Leader in the mathematics department and was responsible for the Algebra and Geometry curriculum and team leadership, mentoring teachers, and technology in the classroom.

 Mrs. Paulsen holds a bachelor’s degree in natural science from the College of St. Benedict/St. John’s University and a master’s degree in anthropology from the University of Minnesota.
 She completed her postgraduate teacher licensing program at Saint Mary’s University in Minneapolis with an emphasis on integrating technology in science education.
 Before joining the Providence faculty in 2015 as a 7th grade science teacher, Mrs. Paulsen taught in a variety of settings including undergraduate instruction in biological and cultural anthropology at the University of Minnesota and St. John’s University, outdoor education with the National Park Service and Three Rivers Park District, community education, reserve teaching in local public school districts, and faith formation instruction in her local parish.